rakutenanalytics/ios-rakutenanalytics/README.md

 The member identifier needs to be set and unset manually in order to track login and logout events with the correct member identifier.
 In most cases, the value you set as member identifier should be the member's identifier.
 The member identifier can be extracted from the IDSDK ID token or passed as `String` value.

-You should notify the RAnalytics SDK of the user's member identifier using `setMemberIdentifier`.
+You should notify the RakutenAnalytics SDK of the user's member identifier using `setMemberIdentifier`.

 ```swift
     AnalyticsManager.shared().setMemberIdentifier(%member_identifier%)